d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Related Work, Discussion, and Conclusion

 \section{Related Work, Discussion, and Conclusion}

-\textbf{RL for DLMs.}~Diffusion language models~\citep{sahoo2024simple, sahoo2025diffusion, nie2025large, dream2025} have recently emerged as a strong alternative to AR, motivating a line of works on reinforcement learning for DLMs.
-A central challenge is to accurately estimate token likelihood. diffu-GRPO~\citep{zhao2025d1} approximates the likelihood using logits from an input of all mask tokens.
-DiffuCoder’s coupled-GRPO~\citep{gong2025diffucoder} proposes to improve this estimate by randomly splitting sequences into two segments with antithetic variates.
-They also incorporate the $\tfrac{1}{t}$ weighting factor from MDLM’s ELBO~\citep{sahoo2024simple} into their RL objective. wd1~\citep{tang2025wd1} reformulates policy optimization as a weighted likelihood objective and inherits the likelihood estimation method of diffu-GRPO.
-LLaDOU~\citep{huang2025reinforcing} decomposes the likelihood along the diffusion steps, though the direct approach is computationally prohibitive.
-Concurrent to our work, TraceRL~\citep{wang2025revolutionizing} proposes merging timesteps for trajectory likelihood evaluation.
-While TraceRL and our d2-StepMerge share the same objective, our method further justifies this approach by establishing bounds on the KL divergence.
+\textbf{RL for DLMs.}~Diffusion language models \citep{sahoo2024simple, sahoo2025diffusion, nie2025large, dream2025} have recently emerged as a compelling alternative to AR, sparking research into reinforcement learning tailored for diffusion-based generation.
+A primary challenge in this domain is to accurately estimate the token likelihood for policy gradient signals. diffu-GRPO \citep{zhao2025d1} approximates this likelihood using logits derived from an all-mask token input.
+While computationally efficient, this approach introduces significant bias, leading to suboptimal policy updates.
+To refine this, DiffuCoder’s coupled-GRPO \citep{gong2025diffucoder} utilizes the MDLM Evidence Lower Bound (ELBO) \citep{sahoo2024simple} as a proxy for the trajectory likelihood.
+However, as the ELBO is only a variational bound, it introduces approximation errors that can destabilize RL training.
+Similarly, wd1 \citep{tang2025wd1} reformulates policy optimization as a weighted likelihood objective but inherits the biased estimation method of diffu-GRPO.
+While LLaDOU \citep{huang2025reinforcing} achieves a more precise decomposition of likelihood across diffusion timesteps, its full decomposition approach is computationally prohibitive for large-scale applications.
+Most recently, TraceRL \citep{wang2025revolutionizing} proposes merging timesteps for trajectory evaluation; however, unlike our proposed \dtwostepmerge, their heuristic approach lacks the rigorous theoretical justification required for consistent likelihood estimation.
+Concurrent with our work, AGRPO \citep{zhan2025agrpo} also uses multiple model forward passes to estimate trajectory likelihood, but does so via random Monte Carlo sampling; \dtwostepmerge instead employs a deterministic estimator with an analytically bounded bias (Theorem~\ref{thm:main_bound}).

-\textbf{Limitations and Future Work.}~While d2-StepMerge achieves a favorable performance–efficiency trade-off among diffusion language models, it still requires multiple forward passes and yields a biased estimation, making it less optimal than autoregressive approaches.
-In contrast, d2-AnyOrder is restricted to DLMs trained under specific constraints, limiting its general applicability.
-An important next step is to investigate how to enforce the any-order causality property on pretrained checkpoints such as LLaDA.
-Moreover, although our experiments show that the d2 RL algorithm alone can significantly enhance reasoning, it remains an open question whether large-scale post-training on DLMs requires additional supervised finetuning, or whether an RL-only approach, akin to DeepSeek-R1-Zero~\citep{guo2025deepseek}, can be effectively applied in this setting.